-On March 23, 2022, the Board of Directors of the Company authorized an additional \$5 billion in share repurchases.
-This is in addition to the Company's existing share repurchase program, which had approximately \$1.3 billion of remaining authorization as of December 31, 2021.
+In March 2022, the Board of Directors of the Company authorized an additional \$5 billion in share repurchases.
+This was in addition to the Company's existing share repurchase program, which had approximately \$1.3 billion of remaining authorization at December 31, 2021.